Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

-- Nasal exam: You will be given pain medicine before your caregiver touches and looks at the outside and inside of your nose.
-He will use tools to remove blood clots and check for large hematomas (collections of blood).
+- A nasal exam will be done to check your injury.
+You will be given pain medicine before your healthcare provider touches and looks at the outside and inside of your nose.
+Your provider will remove blood clots and check for hematomas (collections of blood).

 How is a nasal fracture treated?

-- Splints or packing: Splints or packing help keep your nose in place for 7 to 10 days after a reduction.
-Ask your caregiver to show you how to care for your splint or packing.
+- Splints or packing help keep your nose in place for 7 to 10 days after a reduction.
+Ask your healthcare provider how to care for your wounds, splint, or packing.

 How do I care for my nasal fracture at home?